- A level requirements: AAB

 The module will be taught via lectures and online discussions.
 Learning will be assessed via a written exam and coursework (conference style narrated e-poster).

 You will be taught using a balanced mix of lectures, workshops, seminars and tutorials and practical laboratory sessions, working cooperatively in small groups right from the beginning.
 Academic staff are available for 1-2-1 feedback and support.
 Course material is available 24/7 on our online learning platform; Canvas.
-Your third year will comprise of formative activities such as presenting seminars, creative writing and peer teaching along with your research project which will be done either individually or in a small groups.

 Students on this course are assessed with a combination of exams and coursework.
 Coursework involves real world tasks such as writing position papers, educational blogs, policy papers, research proposals, posters, oral presentations, group projects, and research projects.
 You’ll submit coursework which contributes to your final grade during years two and three.
 During your final year, you’ll also submit your 3rd year research project.